-Warning: If you are looking for answers how to easily take better care about bees, you cannot ignore these facts!
+Warning: If you are looking for answers to questions on how to better bee care, you cannot ignore these facts!

-Bees have existed on our planet for over 150 million years.
+Bees have existed on our planet for over 150 millions of years.
 Human intervention into the ecosystem has caused that the European honey bees can no longer survive on their own.

 They have become endangered species in our region.
-They would go extinct without the care of beekeepers and that would have a catastrophic impact on the entire ecosystem.
+They would go extinct without the care of a beekeeper, which would have catastrophic impact on the entire ecosystem.

-Each one is being monitored with our latest technology.
-Technology we use is specifically designed to help the beekeepers.
-The beekeeper gains a complete overview of the health and productivity of his hives.
+Each one is being monitored with the latest technologies.
+Technology we use is specifically made to help beekeepers.
+The beekeeper gains complete overview of health and productivity of his hives.

-The technology is designed to be affordable for anyone.
-No setup, no configuration needed.
+Technology is designed to be affordable for anyone, no setup, no configuration needs.

-Temperature and humidity inside and outside the hive gives you information about the strength of the colony
+Temperature and humidity inside and outside of a hive gives you information about strength of colony

-Theft alertand damage alert by animals or the wind
+Theft alert and damage alert by animals or wind

-Swarming predictionis calculated from the bee noise frequency (3 weeks before, 2 weeks before, 1 week before)
+Swarming prediction is calculated from bee sound (3 week before, 2 week before, 1 week before)

 Do you know what your bees are doing during the winter?

-This is the bee response to the New Year's Eve 2017 fireworks.
+This is New Year's Eve 2017 bee response to fireworks.

-This is a bee robbery.
+This is bee robbery.
 From 73kg to 33kg during 8 hours.

-Our project is supported by tens of thousands of people who are helping thousands of bee colonies.
+Our project is supported by tens of thousands of people and they helps thousands of bees colonies.

 Some of you just can't contribute, but that doesn't mean you can't help:

-If you are reading this article right now because you can't answer some questions about beekeeping, then you are in the right place.
-You will learn how effectively navigate in the maze of confusing opinions, so that you do not lose any more colonies, so it does not cost you a lot of money, and you do not have to read another book, which still would not bring any results.
+If you are reading this article right now because you can't answer some questions about beekeeping, then you are in the right.
+You will learn how to be effectively navigate in a web of confusing opinions so that you do not lose any more hives, that it does not cost you a lot of money, and that you do not have to read another book, which still would not bring any results.

-Unknown death of the queen, unwillingness to adopt a new queen, inability to raise their own queen, loss of the queen and the appearance of laying workers, knowing the time when the queen started to produce
+Unknown death of mother, unwillingness to adopt a mother, inability to raise their own mother, loss of mother and the formation of trumpets when the mother began to produce

 Problems with bee behavior

-Susceptibility to robbing, tendency to swarm, aggression towards people, aggression during beekeeper interventions, reluctance to build combs
+Susceptibility to looting, tendency to swarm, aggression towards people, aggression during beekeeper interventions, reluctance to build combs

-Low honey production, when, what and how much to feed, how to stimulate, does the honey flow already happening?
+Small honey production, when, which and how much to feed, how to stimulate, already carry nectar?

 Problems with diseases

-Winter deaths or deaths during the year, late spring development, hives remained damaged after a storm, how do I find out if they are safe during the winter
+Deaths in winter or during the year, late spring development, hives remained damaged after the storm, how do I find out if they are safe during the winter

 Which type of hive to choose, what frame size to use, insulated or uninsulated hive

-It doesn't matter what climate you have the bees in, or how good is the year, or what your hives and equipment are.
+It doesn't matter what climate you have the bees in, or how good the year is, or what your hives and equipment are.
 It doesn't even matter what line of bees you have.
-Before you give up and start arguing that it's meant to be, that it’s the fault of the climate change, try one more experiment, to convince yourself about the opposite.
+Before you give up and start arguing that it's meant to be, that it’s fault of the climate change, try this one more experiment, to convince you otherwise.
 There is always HOPE.

-It is unbelievable, what kind of lies and myths are promoted, which are spread by some organizations, beekeepers, but also the general public.
-It's happening despite the fact, that a huge amount of research has been conducted on bees and their breeding.
-It's sad, that despite of the fact, that bees are living here for 150 million years, they are now literally an endangered species.
+It is unbelievable that the myths that are being spread by some organizations, beekeepers, but also the general public are still being promoted.
+This is despite the fact that a huge amount of research has been conducted on bees and their breeding.
+Sadly, bees have lived here for 150 million years and are now literally an endangered species.
 At the beginning of the twentieth century, one beekeeper was able to take care of 500 hives, and today most beekeepers have difficulty managing even 50.

-FACT: Beekeepers try to breed mild queens, and on the other hand, the prevailing claim is that hives with mild mothers do not produce as much honey as more aggressive ones.
-No research has shown any dependence of the honey production on the mood of the bee colonies.
+FACT: Beekeepers try to breed mild mothers, and on the other hand, the prevailing claim is that hives with mild mothers do not produce as much honey as more aggressive hives.
+No research has shown any dependence of honey production on the mood of bee colonies.

 1. People are afraid of bees,